 Although not a party to the first Tax and Crime Conference hosted on 21 to 23 March 2011 by the Norwegian government, Barbados policies are however consistent with the spirit and aims of the conference.
 For this important conference aimed to find more effective ways to counter financial crime, tax evasion, and other illicit flows through more efficient international and interagency cooperation.
 The conference agreed that the OECD working with other international organisations and interacted parties will adopt the following:

-– Improving understanding and use of international cooperation mechanisms by cataloguing all relevant forms and instruments for international cooperation in fighting financial crime.
+- Improving the understanding and use of international cooperation mechanisms by cataloguing all relevant forms and instruments for international cooperation in fighting financial crime

-– supporting sustainable development and fiscal transparency by seeking to assess areas of biggest benefit to developing countries form the “whole of government approach”.
+- Supporting sustainable development and fiscal transparency by seeking to assess areas of biggest benefit to developing countries from the “whole of government approach”.

 A BARBADOS RESPONSE – STRENGTHENING POLICIES

-Within this current mileu, Barbados’ response is yet again one of reviewing its own internal processes, bearing in mind that investors look at substance and not form; they look to see what the jurisdiction has to offer in a macro sense and how the micro facilitating processes work within the jurisdiction.
-The jurisdiction therefore continues to consider the developing of investment and trade in services agreements on sub service sectors such as tourism and culture.
+Within this current milieu, Barbados’ response is yet again one of reviewing its own internal processes, bearing in mind that investors look at substance and not form; indeed, they look to see what the jurisdiction has to offer in a macro sense and how the micro facilitating processes work within the jurisdiction.
+The jurisdiction therefore continues to consider the impact of developing investment and trade in services agreements on sub-service sectors such as tourism and culture.
 For, in addition to serving as potential alternatives to Double Tax Agreements, such agreements can be useful to the development of services by themselves.

-Barbados has always philosophically accepted that a self managed entity is a critical part of a successful captive insurance paradigm.
+Barbados has always philosophically accepted that a self-managed entity is a critical part of a successful captive insurance paradigm.
 Energy Insurance Mutual, the Swiss Re affiliates and the various Canadian banks’ insurance management structures, in this regard, represent true exemplars.
-The jurisdiction now houses more self managed captives than any other domicile with approximately 22 such entities; it is a recognition that increasingly such structures allow for cost savings, effective parental quality control; and group cost savings.
+The jurisdiction now houses more self-managed captives than any other domicile with approximately 22 such entities.
+It is understood that such structures increasinglyallow for cost savings, effective parental quality control and group cost savings.
 Due regulatory recognition of this type of structure continues and gives respect to a form of organization now growing more popular globally, but which has deep roots within the Barbadian insurance infrastructure.
-Nine self managed entities are from captive domiciles within OECD countries while ten are from outside.
+Nine self-managed entities are from captive domiciles within OECD countries, while ten areexternal.
 The numbers tell the story.

 Furthermore, within the ten captive domiciles, Barbados ranks seventh.
-With approximately 242 on the Barbados books, it ranks ahead in numbers of the OECD homes of Utah 188 and Hawaii 168.
-However, in terms of premiums, Barbados does not number within the top ten which comprises the OCED’s, Vermont, Luxembourg, South Carolina, Ireland and Hawaii.
-Nor does it rank in the top ten within the category of assets under management with the leader being the OECD’s Vermont (US$134,400 million), Ireland (US$7,500) and Hawaii (US$7,273).
-While numbers do not always tell the whole story, yet there are useful indicators on which to build and frame ongoing and future policy which the OECD by its own presence will find difficulty in attacking.
-Hence, although it may be difficult to build up an asset management niche overnight and house those vast insurance related assets, yet the proposed international trading floor, will also add significantly to the overall financial diversification and versatility of the jurisdiction as a buttress to the hollow and vacuous OECD reports of many pages.
+With approximately 242 on the Barbados books, the island ranks ahead in numbers of the OECD homes of Utah 188 and Hawaii 168.
+However, in terms of premiums, Barbados does not number within the top ten which comprises the OCED’s, Vermont, Luxembourg, South Carolina, Ireland and Hawaii;nor does it rank in the top tenin the category of assets under management with the leader being the OECD’s Vermont (US$134,400 million), Ireland (US$7,500) and Hawaii (US$7,273).
+While numbers do not always tell the whole story, there are yet useful indicators on which to build and frame ongoing and future policy which the OECD by its own presence will find difficulty in attacking.
+Hence, although it may be difficult to build up an asset management niche overnight and house those vast insurance-related assets, the proposed international trading floor will also add significantly to the overall financial diversification and versatility of the jurisdiction as a buttress to the hollow and vacuous OECD reports of many pages.